Tattoo designs

 The dolphin

-Like the stingray tattoo, the dolphin tattoo represents freedom In Polynesian mythology the dolphin guided the Maori to the promised land while protecting them from sharks.
-It is a very important animal for the Polynesians because they mean protection you guidance.
+Like the stingray tattoo, the dolphin tattoo represents freedom.
+In Polynesian mythology, the dolphin guided the Maori to the promised land while protecting them from sharks.
+It is a very important animal for the Polynesians because they mean protection and guidance.
+Dolphins are also celebrated for their intelligence and social nature, symbolizing community and cooperation.

 The Meaning of Polynesian Tattoos - Marine animals